-Whereas the Eastern Corridor is one of only a few locations in either the Town or LPPA with potential to support commercial operations including retail outlets, restaurants and lodging facilities, it is recommended that properties with highway frontage or adjacency be retained for these types of uses, and residential and municipal uses precluded from development.
-The exception to this would be when residential and municipal uses are physically integrated into a single building with other uses or when located in the northern portion of the Highland Drive area.
+The Eastern Corridor is one of only a few locations in either the Town or the LPPA with the potential to support revenue-generating commercial operations including retail outlets, restaurants and lodging facilities.
+It is recommended that properties with highway frontage or adjacency be retained for these types of uses.
+Due to the numerous constraints identified in this plan, the Eastern Corridor is also one of the few locations that can accommodate the Town's needs for governmental uses (e.g. public works building) and affordable housing.
+Wherever possible, these types of uses should either be integrated into a single building with other uses or located outside of prime commercial space/highway frontage.
+Furthermore, there are opportunities in the Eastern Corridor for light industrial, service-oriented businesses and other uses that would be more appropriately located near the east end of the Highland Drive loop, away from the prime commercial area at the intersection of US 36 and SH 66.